Free Printable: Low Carb & Keto Food ListGet It Now

 And when I served these gluten-free coconut macaroons for friends, they didn’t believe me that they are low carb.
 These are a keeper!

-And, these just might be the best coconut macaroons recipe ever. 😉
+In fact, these just might be the best coconut macaroons recipe ever. 😉

 What Are Keto Coconut Macaroons?

 Keto coconut macaroons are sphere shaped cookies made with whipped egg whites and shredded coconut.
+Like my coconut flour cake, they are loaded with coconut flavor!

 People sometimes confuse coconut macaroons and macarons.
 They share a similar history, both with French origins.
 And, both are made with whipped egg whites.